Catholic Church in Iceland: Statistics

 As of 2022, there are 14,723 Catholics in Iceland, with 6 diocesan priests, 9 religious order priests, and 38 sisters in religious orders.
-Catholics represent 3.91% of the Icelandic population and are growing in number rapidly.
+Catholics represent 3.91% of the Icelandic population and are growing in number rapidly, due in large part to Polish immigration to Iceland.
+In an interview with Catholic foundation Aid to the Church in Need, Bishop David Tencer said he believes the real number of Catholics could be closer to 50,000.
 The Diocese of Reykjavík covers the whole of Iceland.
 The diocese has a cathedral, Christ the King Cathedral (Dómkirkja Krists Konungs) in Reykjavík, and a number of smaller churches and chapels in the larger towns around the country.

 History

 Pre-Reformation

 Some of the earliest inhabitants of Iceland were Irish monks, known as Papar.
 However, the small population was overwhelmed in the eighth and ninth centuries by migrations of Scandinavians, most of whom practised what can loosely be called Germanic paganism.
 Particularly through the influence of continental missionaries and pressure from the Norwegian king, Iceland officially converted in 999/1000 AD, but the Christianisation of Iceland, as with the rest of Scandinavia, was a long process, beginning before official conversion and continuing after it.

 Before the Reformation, there were two dioceses in Iceland, the Diocese of Skálholt (first bishop, Ísleifur Gissurarson, 1056), and the Diocese of Hólar (first bishop, Bl.
 Jón Ögmundsson, 1106).